-Because of the variations in climate and geography, as well as culture, each region of Spain produces several varieties of cheese with their own unique characteristics.
-The type of milk (sheep, goat, cow or a mixture), the production process, the history or traditions and the aging or curing process all affect the flavor of the cheese.
+Because of the variations in climate, geography, and culture, each region of Spain produces several varieties of cheese with its own unique characteristics.
+The type of milk (sheep, goat, cow or a mixture), the production process, the history or traditions, and the aging or curing process all affect the flavor of the cheese.

 Medium-flavored cheeses are usually semi-cured and not as soft as the mild cheeses; they can be paired well with young red or rosé wines.
 A cow's milk cheese, queso mahon comes from the Balearic Island of Minorca; this cheese is the second most popular after manchego.
 It is salty, spicy and has a nutty and fruity flavor.
 Butter, paprika, and oil are rubbed onto the exterior creating an orange rind.

 Strong cheeses have the longest curing or aging process and are usually made from sheep's milk or a mix.
 They are best when paired with red wines that have a full body.
-Four sheep's milk cheeses–Manchego from Castilla-La Mancha, Roncal from Navarra, Zamorano from Castilla-Leon and Idiazabal, from the Basque Country are examples of strong cheeses.
-The most famous strongly-flavored cheese is probably a mixed milk blue cheese, such as Queso de Cabrales, produced in northern Spain and matured in limestone caves for 2 to 5 months.
+Four sheep's milk cheeses–Manchego from Castilla-La Mancha, Roncal from Navarra, Zamorano from Castilla-Leon and Idiazabal from the Basque Country–are examples of strong cheeses.
+The most famous strongly-flavored cheese is probably a mixed milk blue cheese, such as Queso de Cabrales, produced in northern Spain and matured in limestone caves for two to five months.
 Cabrales' strong flavor can be quite acidic, and when made with different kinds of milk is very complex.